 - Successfully defended myself in court (238 days after the event) on the January 1 speeding ticket allegation.
-(Actually, the citing officer didn’t attend the hearing so the case was dismissed; that technically in no way diminishes the righteous justice of my defense.)
+(Actually, the citing officer didn’t attend the hearing so the case was dismissed; that technicality in no way diminishes the righteous justice of my defense.)

 - Accepted speaking invitation from the Chamber of Commerce to talk to their group of Action Ambassadors.
 (40 attendees)

 - Exploiting the publicity from the Star-Telegram article, offered a free Orientation Session in general semantics to the public.
 (6 attendees)

 - Gave a presentation on some basics of general semantics to a group of clients of my career coach, Helen Harkness.
 (20 attendees)

 - Spoke to a local Writer’s Group on the topic “Does Your Writing Make Sense?”
 (7 attendees)

 - Submitted proposals for Continuing Education classes to four local schools: University of Texas-Arlington (UTA), Southern Methodist University (SMU) in Dallas, Texas Christian University (TCU) in Fort Worth, and Tarrant County College (TCC) in Fort Worth.
 Received no reply from TCU, positive replies from UTA, SMU and TCC.